Weichwerke-Heidrich-Software/bomnipotent_doc/content/client/basics/050_log-level.en.md

 ## Trace

-In output mode trace, BOMnipotent additionally prints the module where the log message originated.
-This is mainly interesting for finding the cause of an error *in the program itself*.
+In output mode trace, BOMnipotent prints everything it finds even the slightest bit interesting.
+This is mainly useful for finding the cause of an error *in the program itself*.

 {{< example health_trace >}}